Mq89/tu-darmstadt-cd-colors/README.md

 ## Contribution

-Feel free to contribute more palettes.
-Do not forget to add the new palette to the table above.
+Feel free to contribute more palettes or extend existing ones.
+Do not forget to add new palettes to the table above.